top of page

 A dedicated captain stands at the intersection of military service and healthcare, exemplifying leadership, and commitment as a Korean American nurse anesthetist (CRNA), flanked by a supportive medical team.

 I crave the intense professionalism of the Army’s CRNA program.
-I am incredibly excited about the possibility of building further career advancement through the performance of the specialized duties needed to care for critically ill or wounded patients requiring general or regional anesthesia: respiratory care, cardiopulmonary resuscitation, and fluid therapy, as well as general skills in surgical, diagnostic, and therapeutic procedures.
-I thank you for considering my application to your program.
+I am extremely enthusiastic about the opportunity to advance my career by performing the specialized tasks necessary for caring for critically ill or injured patients who need general or regional anesthesia.
+This includes respiratory care, cardiopulmonary resuscitation, and fluid therapy, along with general skills in surgical, diagnostic, and therapeutic procedures.

 CRNA Personal Statement Sample